Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Submit Online Inquiry

 In 2010, Iowa lawmakers passed legislation authorizing the creation of Watershed Management Authorities.
 A Watershed Management Authority (WMA) is a mechanism for cities, counties, Soil and Water Conservation Districts (SWCDs) and stakeholders to cooperatively engage in watershed planning and management.

 The Iowa Watershed ApproachMore information on Iowa's newest WMAs, winners of US Department of Housing and Urban Development's National Disaster Resilience Competition.

 The WMA is formed by a Chapter 28E Agreement by two or more eligible political subdivisions within a specific eight-digit hydrologic unit code watershed.
 A board of directors governs the WMA, which may undertake the following activities:

-not have taxing authority and it may not acquire property through eminent domain.
+A WMA does not have taxing authority and it may not acquire property through eminent domain.